 CB: What do you think is the core idea behind Laia Santanach’s revisitation?

 JR: Santanach is a seasoned contemporary performer, versed in everything to do with flow, spiralling movements and the expression of freedom and risk through improvisation.
-In Aèr she took it upon herself to look into something very different: the contrapàs, a Catalan ceremonial reigen, originally intricate and two-dimensional, traditionally danced by men on specific dates in public places.
+In Aèr she took it upon herself to look into something very different: the contrapàs, a ceremonial Catalan ronde, originally intricate and two-dimensional, traditionally danced by men on specific dates in public places.
 I think the tension between both dimensions is the spark that holds it all together…

 It’s all in the music, really.
 That’s where the tension happens in the first place.
-I spoke with Laia afterwards, and she told me the musician-performer Carles Martorell did a research on the structures and rhythms of the original contrapàs.
+I spoke with Laia afterwards, and she told me the musician-performer Carles Martorell did research on the structures and rhythms of the original contrapàs.
 His soundscore, partially created in situ by means of a last-generation electric guitar, proves paramount to Àer’s success, providing a continuous base of binary and ternary phrases, a clear rhythmic link to the folkloric score that is always present.

 CB: But it’s not only in the music that we find a link.
-It’s not just a contemporary choreography on a score inspired by a folkloric theme.
+It’s not just contemporary choreography to a score inspired by a folkloric theme.
 Physically, certainly in the first section, the performers embody a form of perpetuum walk holding the energetic field in check, in a ceremonial tempo that very much relates to the religious background of the piece…

 JR: Exactly.
 The small duets and individual bursts of movement happening in the first section spring out of that energetic field without upheaving it, proposing new dynamic games with gravity that paradoxically make the piece lighter.
 (Aèr means ‘air’ in medieval Catalan.)
-This dancing on the threshold, projecting contemporary practices without cancelling the ritualistic dimension of the ancient form kept me interested the whole time.
+This dancing on the threshold, projecting contemporary practices without cancelling the ritualistic dimension of the ancient form, kept me interested the whole time.